Non-Immigrant Work Visas for Persons with Extraordinary Ability in the Sciences, Arts, Education, Business or Athletics

 Under the United States Citizenship & Immigration Services (USCIS), there are several different O visa classifications:

-- O-1A: persons with extraordinary ability in the science, education, business, or athletics.
+O-1A: persons with extraordinary ability in the science, education, business, or athletics.
+"Athletics" is interpreted broadly and even includes video game players who are competing in the digital world.

 Extraordinary ability for an O-1 visa refers to a level of expertise that shows the person is one of the small percentage who has risen to the top of their field.
 Extraordinary ability for an O-2 visa in the field of art refers to distinction.
 This denotes a high level of achievement in the arts, as showcased by a degree of skill that reveals the applicant as prominent, leading, or well-known in the field.
 Extraordinary achievements in television or motion pictures refer to a degree of skill and recognition that renders the applicant as outstanding, notable, or leading in the motion picture or television field.